build-on-aws/content/posts/A-gentle-Intro-to-Transformer-and-GenAI/A Gentle Introduction to Transformer Architecture and Relevance to Generative AI.md

 A prompt can contain information such as: instruction, input/question, context, examples of output.

-I got inspiration from one of my friends that, doing prompt engineering is like moving from using **System 1** to **System 2** (as referred to the book "***Thinking, Fast and Slow***" by Daniel Kahneman, Ref [1]).
-With simple prompt engineering techniques (e.g. ***Zero-shot Prompt***), the response may not be so accurate and even contains hallucination (not factual).
-However, when deploying more advanced prompt engineering techniques, the application is guided to e.g. ***"Let's think step by step"***, which end up with more accurate response.
+I got inspiration from one of my friends that, doing prompt engineering is like moving from using **System 1** to **System 2** (as referred to the book "***Thinking, Fast and Slow***" by Daniel Kahneman, [Ref [1]](https://www.amazon.com/Thinking-Fast-Slow-Daniel-Kahneman/dp/0374533555)).
+With simple prompt engineering techniques (e.g. ***Zero-shot Prompt***), the response may not be so accurate and even contains **hallucination** (not factual).
+However, when deploying more advanced prompt engineering techniques, the model is guided to e.g. ***"Let's think step by step"***, which end up with more accurate response.
 In addition, the advanced prompt engineering techniques also perform better on solving more complex problems, such as ***complex reasoning***, or ***knowledge-intensive tasks***.
-However advanced prompt engineering are also more complex to begin with, so we suggest that always start from what you need.
+However advanced prompt engineering are also more complex to begin with, so we suggest that always start from the technique that fits you need.

 Let's look at some popular prompt engineering techniques in a high level.